 We also can Autofill the dates and times in Excel.
 How to do this will understand with some example:

 - Type any date or time in a cell

 - Drag the Fill Handle across the selected range.

 - The selected range will fill in a series of dates by adding one day.

 - You can change the different types of fill by clicking on the Autofill options box.

 Note: If you drag the time across the selected range of cells, it will fill with a series of times by adding one hour.
 Refer below screenshot.

-For dates, Excel has additional options under Excel Auto Fill Options along with 4 options (Copy cells, Fill series, Fill formatting only, Fill without formatting).
+For dates, Excel has additional options under Excel Auto Fill Options along with 4 options (Copy cells, Fill Series, Fill formatting only, Fill without formatting).
 These additional Excel Auto Fill Options are:

 - Fill days – While filling the selected cells, this observes the pattern in the day.

-- Fill Weekdays – Look the patterns in the day while filling the selected cells but exclude Saturdays or Sundays in the series.
+- Fill Weekdays – Look at the patterns in the day while filling the selected cells but exclude Saturdays or Sundays in the series.